Nexosis/dashboard/README.md

 You can find a key on your [Nexosis Account](https://account.nexosis.com).

 Note that your API key should not be deployed with this application.
-If you would like to deploy the dashboard to your own server, please contact us.
-We can help you get setup with token authentication.

 **3.** Build and run: